sidchn/sidchn.github.io/_posts/2022-04-20-winjactf-wicked6.md

 ### packed-locker

-Challenge Name: packed-locker
+Challenge Name: packed-locker <br>
-Category: Reverse Engineering
+Category: Reverse Engineering <br>
-Description: You are given a 64 bit linux executable with some defense mechanisms which will make reverse engineering difficult,find the password!. flag format is flag{s0me_text}
+Description: You are given a 64 bit linux executable with some defense mechanisms which will make reverse engineering difficult,find the password!. <br>
+flag format is flag{s0me_text} <br>

 #### Solution